usertam/openssh/README.md

 **OpenSSH** is an open-source implementation of the Secure Shell protocol https://openssh.org/.  ([View the original README file for OpenSSH](https://github.com/open-quantum-safe/openssh-portable/blob/OQS-master/README).)

-This repository contains a fork of OpenSSH that adds quantum-resistant key exchange algorithms using liboqs for prototyping purposes.
+This repository contains a fork of OpenSSH that adds quantum-resistant key exchange and signature algorithms using liboqs for prototyping purposes.

 Overview
 --------